CSymeou/laratest/README.md

     - One to One: with User (for team leader)
     - One to Many: with User (for team member)

+<strong>Note:</strong> I did consider creating 3 seperate models for User, Leader, Admin, and having them inherit from the base User model, but decided against it for such a simple app.
+I'm instead just using scopes on the User model to separate between the 3 different types of user.

 ## Database

-You can find a simple visual representation of the database structure here.
+You can find a simple visual representation of the database structure [here](https://www.dropbox.com/sh/qr1113xgfblm2uf/AABsV0M9JHjatbA82QT1yPJxa?dl=0).

 There are 3 simple tables